 Volunteering demonstrates an admirable contribution to the community.
 No enforceable obligation can be imposed on volunteers to attend or complete tasks in a particular timeframe.
 Similarly RCC cannot be expected to provide regular tasks, payment, or other benefit for the volunteer.
 Although there is no binding obligation either way, there is a presumption of mutual support, respect, and reliability.

-There is a volunteer coordinator (also a volunteer) whose role is to allocate tasks to available volunteers, offer guidance on how those are to be completed efficiently, and support when it is needed.
+There is a volunteer Scheduler (also a volunteer) whose role is to allocate tasks to available volunteers, offer guidance on how those are to be completed efficiently, and support when it is needed.
 All volunteers need be sensitive to the requirements of others and cooperate as fully as possible.

 RCC is committed to equal opportunities for all without consideration of race, gender, religion, sexual orientation, affluence, offending background, or political beliefs.
 However a sensible approach to risk and protection of vulnerable groups needs be maintained.

 Volunteers new to a particular task will be paired with more experienced volunteers and offered such training as is necessary to complete the task effectively.
-Feedback to the coordinator relating to improvements that could enhance each task should be offered and given consideration and response.
+Feedback to the Coordinator relating to improvements that could enhance each task should be offered and given consideration and response.

 Volunteers' reasonable out of pocket expenses will be reimbursed by RCC.
 These should be agreed with the Coordinator in advance and receipts provided against which payments will be made.